Comparison

 Is Locai as capable as OpenAI or Anthropic?

-On general breadth, frontier labs lead.
+On general breadth, the big AI labs lead.
 On your domain, a smaller expert model built on your data routinely outperforms a much larger generalist on the work you actually care about, and that is the model you own.

 Can I use both?

 Yes.
-Many enterprises use a frontier API for general, low-sensitivity tasks and an owned Locai model for sensitive, core, or regulated workloads.
+Many enterprises use a cloud API for general, low-sensitivity tasks and an owned Locai model for sensitive, core, or regulated workloads.

 What happens to my data with each?